Extraterritorial jurisdiction: China

-Whether this assertion has legal merit remains to be seen.
+In 2024, the People's Republic of China issued legal guidelines stating that supporters of Taiwanese independence, regardless of their location, could be tried in absentia and sentenced to death by Chinese courts.

 Ireland

 United Kingdom

 Under Section 72 of the Sexual Offences Act 2003, British citizens can be prosecuted for sexual offences committed against children abroad.
 Section 72 was used to convict paedophile Richard Huckle on 71 counts of serious sexual offences against children in Malaysia.
 Huckle was sentenced to 22 life sentences.
 While no official tally is kept, seven people are believed to have been convicted under Section 72.

 The Female Genital Mutilation Act 2003 asserted extraterritorial jurisdiction to close the loophole whereby girls could be taken outside the UK to undergo FGM procedures.

-The Nuclear Explosions (Prohibition and Inspections) Act 1998 in Section 2 prohibits United Kingdom nationals, Scottish partnerships or bodies incorporated under the law of any part of the United Kingdom from knowingly causing a nuclear explosion in the United Kingdom "or elsewhere".
+The Nuclear Explosions (Prohibition and Inspections) Act 1998 in Section 2 prohibits United Kingdom nationals, Scottish partnerships or bodies incorporated under the law of any part of the United Kingdom from knowingly causing a nuclear explosion in or outside the United Kingdom.

 United States

 Municipal and state law

 In the U.S., many states have laws or even constitutional provisions which permit cities to make certain decisions about the land beyond the town's incorporated limits.